Assembling key health care records can help equip your loved ones with the estate planning tools they need to deal with stressful times.

 Durable power of attorney

 - What it does: This differs from the durable power of attorney for health care; both are important.
 This gives a proxy the power to make financial decisions, including health insurance information, billing, and claims, on your behalf.

 Tip: Update all health care and financial related documents as needed.
-“Your health is not the same at age 45 as it is at age 55, and your wishes and proxy may change, too,” says Tyler De Haan, director of business development retirement solutions for Principal®.
+“Your health is not the same at age 45 as it is at age 55, and your wishes and proxy may change, too,” says Kevin Hansen, knowledge hub director for Principal®.

 People to talk to about your health care plans

 - Your health care proxy: A health care proxy is a person you name in a medical power of attorney (see above) to make health care decisions for you.